jordangong/saev/README.md

 ![Coverage](docs/coverage.svg)

-Implementation of sparse autoencoders (SAEs) for vision transformers (ViTs) in PyTorch.
+Sparse autoencoders (SAEs) for vision transformers (ViTs), implemented in PyTorch.

 This is the codebase used for our preprint "Sparse Autoencoders for Scientifically Rigorous Interpretation of Vision Models"